-Now is an exciting time for CIHS as a university, and for the educational world generally.
-There is a subtle but revolutionary change taking place as scientific and scholarly communities realize the importance of including advances in our understanding of the pervasive role of consciousness in the human world.
-As a consciousness-inclusive university community with compassion, we welcome you to CIHS.
+This is an exciting and profound time not only for CIHS as a university, but for the world of higher education generally.
+There is a subtle but profound change taking place as scientific and scholarly communities are driven by a realization of the fundamental role of consciousness to the nature of reality, and the importance of bridging the gaps of understanding between the two worlds of materiality and human consciousness, even in revolutionary ways.

+As a consciousness-inclusive university community dedicated to compassionate service, we welcome you to CIHS.

 Thomas Brophy, Ph.D.
-Autumn, 2020
+Autumn, 2021